-Find where this section is and following lines: Admissible total weight even with your children and/or luggage(see chart in chapter 3.2).
+Please note that you will not reach the permissible total weight even with children and/or luggage (chapter 3.2).

 - Ensure a safe loading.
-No item of the luggagemay come in touch with the moving bicycle parts (road wheel, drive, chain, brakes) or may interfere with the functions or the handling of your bicycle. - Do not exceed the admissible total weight, see chapter 3.2. - Determine the admissible total weight by lifting your bicycle up, including the entire additional load (not including your children) and the weight of y Make sure that you do not reach the our bicycle clothing, and by standing on an officially calibrated scale while lifting your bicycle up. - Please determine the weight of the children by using bathroom scales and add their weights to the total weight. - Additional loads will affect the bicycle's riding behaviour.

-Additional loads will result in a longer braking distance.
+No item of the luggagemay come in touch with the moving bicycle parts (road wheel, drive, chain, brakes) or may interfere with the functions or the handling of your bicycle. - Do not exceed the permissable total weight, see chapter 3.2. - Stand on a calibrated scale in your full cycling gear together with your bike. - Determine the permissible total weight by lifting your bike with the entire load (not including children!), Please weigh children separately on a personal scale and add up the weights - Additional loads will result in a longer braking distance.